aghezz1/learning-nmpc-q-loss/README.md

 ## How to use:
 1. Folder `imitate` contains the routines for creating the model, formulating/solving the MPC problem and running imitation learning.
-2. Folder `script` contains different code snippets to for training and evaluating the policies, and plotting the results.
+2. Folder `script` contains different code snippets for training and evaluating the policies, and plotting the results.
-3. Folder `tests` contains two python scripts to the the correct behavior of the provided code, especially the dependancy on `acados`.
+3. Folder `tests` contains two python scripts to test the correct behavior of the provided code, especially the dependancy on `acados`.

 #### Acados speedup for Linux machines
 For Linux machines it is possible to compile the `acados` python interface using `cython`.
 To do so set the flag `no-cython=False` in the `ArgumentParser` in `main_training.py`.